 The Wet Canyon picnic area is the most convenient place to enter the canyon.
 From the parking area, a use trail heads up the right side of the creek.
 This trail soon dies out near some picnic tables.
 From here it is a boulder hop and log hurdle adventure up the creek bed.
 Wet Canyon creek tumbles over variegated boulders, forming tiny pools here and there, while bigtooth maples and box elders keep the canyon well shaded.

-Where the canyon turns southwest, it briefly flattens out, and opens up slightly.
+Where the canyon turns southwest, it briefly flattens out and opens up slightly.
 The floor of the canyon was once the location of a wagon road to the Jacobson Sawmill.
 Southern Arizona's torrential monsoon downpours, and the passing of more than a century, have erased most of the wagon road from the creek bottom.

 At 0.4 miles, a small side canyon comes in from the left.
 Just above its confluence with Wet Canyon is where the wagon road left the creek bottom.
 From where the old wagon road meets the creek (32.65131 N, 109.82066 W), you can choose to follow the wagon road south for 0.25 miles up to Arcadia Campground, or continue further up Wet Canyon.
 Returning to the Wet Canyon picnic area via the wagon road and the highway makes a 2.5 mile loop.

-Wet Canyon crosses the Arcadia Trail at about the 1 mile point.
+Wet Canyon crosses the Arcadia Trail at about the 1-mile point.
 For those looking to exit the canyon and return via the highway, this is the last reasonable place to do so.
-Returning to the Wet Canyon picnic area via the Arcadia Trail and the highway makes a 3.6 mile loop.
+Returning to the Wet Canyon picnic area via the Arcadia Trail and the highway makes a 3.6-mile loop.

-Have fun, and tread lightly through this fragile riparian zone. - Feb 16 2008 Preston the yeti
+Have fun, and tread lightly through this fragile riparian zone.